-If you're applying to University of California - Santa Barbara you'll face some tough competition, since the school's acceptance rate is only 33%.
+If you're applying to University of California - Santa Barbara you'll face some tough competition, since the school's acceptance rate is only 37%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

-About 75% of students accepted to UCSB submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 600 and 680.
-Math scores were between 590 and 720.
+About 82% of students accepted to UCSB submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 620 and 710.
+Math scores were between 610 and 750.

-University of California - Santa Barbara Faculty
+Learn more about University of California - Santa Barbara admissions.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At University of California - Santa Barbara, this ratio is 18 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

-In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
-This is because part-time teachers may not be be on campus as much as their full-time counterparts.
+When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
+This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at University of California - Santa Barbara is 85%.
+The full-time faculty percentage at University of California - Santa Barbara is 88%.
 This is higher than the national average of 47%.

-University of California - Santa Barbara has a freshmen retention rate of 93%.
+University of California - Santa Barbara has a freshmen retention rate of 91%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

-During the 2017-2018 academic year, there were 22,186 undergraduates at UCSB with 21,777 being full-time and 409 being part-time.
+During the 2017-2018 academic year, there were 23,196 undergraduates at UCSB with 22,480 being full-time and 716 being part-time.